misdoro/JavaNodeSwDoc/source/plugin-arch.rst

 RequestInterface interface
 +++++++++++++++++++++++++++++++

-Calls to the node database plugin through :ref:`DatabasePlug` get as a parameter an object implementing the **org.vamdc.tapservice.api.RequestInterface**, providing access to the request information and node software facilities.
+When the incoming request arrives to Java Node Software, methods of the :ref:`DatabasePlug` are called, as described earlier.
+Methods of that interface accept as a parameter an object implementing the **org.vamdc.tapservice.api.RequestInterface**.
+That interface provides the access to the request information and the Java Node Software facilities.

-Following methods are part of that interface:
+Following methods are part of this interface:

 *	**public abstract boolean isValid();** this method returns **true** if the incoming request is valid and should be processed.
+	If the returned value is **false**, the request should be considered as invalid, no processing is required.

-	In case of the **false** return, node plugin should not do any processing.
-Query string may be saved for logging purposes.
+    Query string may be obtained by calling the getQueryString method and saved by the node plugin for the logging purposes.

 *	**public abstract Query getQuery();**
-	This method returns the base object of the QueryParser library.
-Query interface is described in the :ref:`query` section of this document.
-A few shortcut methods are provided.
+	This method returns the base object of the QueryParser library, implementing the Query interface.
+    That interface is described in detail in the :ref:`query` section of this document.

-*	**public abstract LogicNode getRestrictsTree();** The shortcut method to get the logic tree of the incoming query.
+*	**public abstract LogicNode getQueryTree();**
+    This is the shortcut method returning the root element of the logic tree corresponding to the incoming query.

-*	**public abstract Collection<RestrictExpression> getRestricts();**
+*	**public abstract Collection<RestrictExpression> getQueryKeywords();**
-	The shortcut method to get all the keywords of the query, omitting the keywords relation logic.
+	This is an another shortcut method, allowing to get a collection of the keywords used in the incoming query.
+	The keywords relation logic is omitted.

 	**WARNING!** This method should not be used as the main source of data for the query mapping since it completely looses the query relation logic.
 Imagine the query::